nhatcher/users-template/README.md

 ```

 That will pull the latest code, create the virtualevn, install the dependencies, make migrations if needed and copy all the files needed.

+Your app should be up and running at `https://app.example.com`

 ## License